-The 2006 legislative session began in February with approximately 2,000 bills being filed.
-While many theoretically could have an impact on the Company's operations, it appears that none of the bills, in the form filed, are expected to have a material impact on the Company.
+The 2006 legislative session concluded on May 26, 2006, with no legislation being passed that had a material impact on the Company.
 One bill, House Bill 1386 was introduced in the 2005 session and was carried over into the 2006 session.
 That bill, if passed, could have an impact on the Company's ability to compete with other utility providers.
 The bill proposed that utilities be able to continue to serve and expand, if so desired, in service territories in which they currently serve but which a municipality annexes.
 OG&E believes current case law authorizes utilities to serve and expand in an area described above.
 House Bill 1386 would codify OG&E's belief.
-The bill failed to be heard for a final vote in the Senate in 2005 and it carried over to the current legislative session.
-It is unknown at this time if the bill will be heard.
+The bill failed to be heard in the Senate in 2006.

-16. Fair Value of Financial Instruments
+19. Fair Value of Financial Instruments

-The following information is provided regarding the estimated fair value of the Company's financial instruments, including derivative contracts related to the Company's price risk management activities, which have
+The following information is provided regarding the estimated fair value of the Company's financial instruments, including derivative contracts related to the Company's price risk management activities, which have significantly changed since December 31, 2005.

-March 31,December 31,20062005 1, (In millions) arrying Amount Fair Value rrying nount Fair ⁄alue Price Risk Management Assets Energy Trading Contracts \$ 52.4 \$ 52.4 \$ 125.4 \$ 125.4 Price Risk Management Liabilities Energy Trading Contracts \$ 53.4 \$ 53.4 \$ 120.1 \$ 120.1 Long-Term Debt Senior Notes Other \$ 807.0 \$ 827.3 \$ 587.8 220.0 \$ 612.2 220.0
+June 200 Decemb 200 , (In millions) Carrying Amount Fair Value Carrying Amount Fair Value Price Risk Management Assets Energy Trading Contracts \$ 45.5 \$ 45.5 \$ 125.4 \$ 125.4 Price Risk Management Liabilities Energy Trading Contracts \$ 38.0 \$ 38.0 \$ 120.1 \$ 120.1 Long-Term Debt Senior Notes Other \$ 807.1 \$ 789.6 \$ 587.8 220.0 \$ 612.2 220.0

 The carrying value of the financial instruments on the Condensed Consolidated Balance Sheets not otherwise discussed above approximates fair value except for long-term debt which is valued at the carrying amount.
 The valuation of the Company's energy trading contracts was determined primarily based on quoted market prices.
 However, in certain instances where market quotes are not available, other valuation techniques or models are used to estimate market values.
 The valuation of instruments also considers the credit risk of the counterparties and the potential impact of liquidating the position in an orderly manner over a reasonable period of time.
 The fair value of the Company's long-term debt is based on quoted market prices and management's estimate of current rates available for similar issues with similar maturities.
-See Note 3 for a discussion of Enogex's energy trading contracts with set off provisions.
+See Note 6 for a discussion of Enogex's energy trading contracts with set off provisions.